0xAX/asm/content/asm_2.md

 ### Program sections

-As we have seen in the first post, an each program consists from program sections (or segments).
+As we have seen in the first post, each program consists from program sections (or segments).
 Each executable file on Linux x86_64 is represented in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
 Each ELF file has table of sections that is a program consists from.
 We may see the list of sections of our `hello` program from the previous post using the [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html) utility:

 ```
 ~$ strip hello && readelf -S hello